Leadership Lessons from the Sidewalk

 With that going through my head, I began my walk – and it wasn’t long before I realized Leadership Lessons the sidewalk could teach me.

-In a short, two-mile walk through my neighborhood, I felt and observed the following:
+In a short walk through my neighborhood, I felt and observed the following:

-• Raised Sidewalk – visible, growing tree roots: Leaders should always be looking for things that will help them grow and lift their capabilities.
+• Raised Sidewalk – visible, growing tree roots: Leaders should always be looking for obscure things that may trip them up.

-• Sunken Sidewalk – hidden sources of water: Leaders should be cautious of hidden things that will bring them down and stunt their capabilities.
+• Sunken Sidewalk – hidden sources of erosion: Leaders should be cautious of unseen things that will bring them down and stunt their capabilities.

 • New Sidewalk Section – replacing to make it functional again: As your leadership grows and matures, you can count on learning new ways to do some things better.